wingersonMJ/batch_randomization/README.md

 <br>

 **Checking cumulative calibration graph**
+The calibration graph plots the known value for the calibrators on the x-axis and the value estimated by SIMOA on the y-axis.
+This linear or non-linear relationship is used to 'calibrate', or adjust, the actual participant values to reduce measurement error.

 <img src="figs/calibration_graph.png" alt="Calibration Graph" width="1000">

 ---
 **Other notes for MJ**
 Neuro 4-plex (N4PA; GFAP, Tau, UCH-L1, NF-Light): 34 tests, 6-month shelf life
 Cytokine 4-plex (Cyto 4P; IL1-Beta, IL-6, IL-10, TNF-Alpha): 34 tests, 12-month shelf life
 BDNF: 68 tests across 2 plates, 6-month shelf life

 <!--